1712n/dn-institute/content/attacks/posts/2019-01-28-Coincheck.md

 ---
 date: 2019-01-28
 categories: Cryptocurrency, Exchange Hack, Security Breach
-title: Coincheck Hack: A $530 Million NEM Theft Unveiling Centralized Exchange Vulnerabilities
+title: "Coincheck Hack: A $530 Million NEM Theft Unveiling Centralized Exchange Vulnerabilities"

 ---

 ## Summary

 In January 2019, Coincheck, one of Japan's largest cryptocurrency exchanges, suffered a colossal security breach, resulting in the theft of approximately $530 million worth of NEM tokens.
-This incident stands as one of the most significant cryptocurrency exchange hacks in history, shedding light on the vulnerabilities inherent in centralized exchanges and emphasizing the urgent need for robust security measures within the crypto ecosystem.
+This incident shedding light on the vulnerabilities inherent in centralized exchanges and emphasizing the urgent need for robust security measures within the crypto ecosystem.

 ## Attackers